Special Security and Protection Battalion

 The Special Security and Protection Battalion (SPBN) (স্পেশাল সিকিউরিটি অ্যান্ড প্রটেকশন ব্যাটালিয়ন) is a specialized unit of the Bangladesh Police.
 The battalion provides protection to the President of Bangladesh, Prime Minister of Bangladesh, and any person designated as VIP by the government, including visiting foreign dignitaries.
 It is also responsible for the security of VIPs’ offices and residences and venues of programs.
-It works alongside Special Security Force, Special Branch, Dhaka Metropolitan Police (DMP) and President Guard Regiment.
+It works alongside Special Security Force, Special Branch, Dhaka Metropolitan Police and President Guard Regiment.

 Though it was formed on December 26, 2011, it formally started operation on 4 July 2013.

 Organization

-This specialized unit of Bangladesh Police is headed by a Additional Inspector General of Police.
+This specialized unit of Bangladesh Police is headed by an Additional Inspector General of Police.
 Primarily, the SPBn has two specialized battalions each headed by a Superintendent of Police (Commanding Officer).
 Each battalion has 700 members including 12 additional superintendents, 15 assistant superintendents, 33 inspectors with sub-inspectors, assistant sub-inspectors, naik and constables.
 All the officers and personnel come from Bangladesh Police through an intensive selection procedure.